Fallen New Haven firefighter to be laid to rest Thursday

+Ricardo Torres, a firefighter who lost his life while battling a fire early Wednesday morning, always wanted to be a firefighter.

-Ricardo Torres’ brothers and sisters with the New Haven Fire Department are still mourning this heartbreaking loss.
+Ricardo Torres’ brothers and sisters with the New Haven Fire Department said they are still mourning the heartbreaking loss.

-He was just 30 years old when he died, but today, the many people who love Rico will make sure that while he is gone, his memory will carry forward
+The many people who love him said they will make sure that while he is gone, his memory will carry forward.

-Firefighter Ricardo Torres, known as Rico to his friends, died heroically last week battling a fire on Valley Street.

-Rico’s loved ones will a private funeral at 10 a.m. in New Haven.
+Torres' loved ones and colleagues attended a private funeral at 10 a.m. in New Haven.

-RELATED: Shirts, patches being sold to benefit fallen New Haven firefighter's family

-Several roads will be closed in New Haven beginning at 9 a.m., including Hillhouse Avenue, Grand Avenue, State Street, and Trumbull Street.
+Several roads were closed in New Haven beginning at 9 a.m., including Hillhouse Avenue, Grand Avenue, State Street, and Trumbull Street.

-After the service ends, several fire departments across the stare will honor Rico with a rolling tribute, lining each overpass from New Haven to Hartford, saluting the procession all the way until Rico arrives at his final resting place in Hartford.
+After the service ends, several fire departments across the state will honor Rico with a rolling tribute, lining each overpass from New Haven to Hartford, saluting the procession all the way until Torres arrives at his final resting place in Hartford.

 Donations are still being collected for the Torres family.
-You can learn more here.
+Learn more here.

 (0) comments